 With more than 40 years of experience, All About Water is well-equipped to handle any issue with your main shutoff.
 Contact us today to learn more or to request an appointment!

 Like main shutoffs, hose bibs are also susceptible to leaks.
 In some cases, a hose bib can be effectively repaired but in other instances, replacing it will probably be your best bet.
 How can you tell it’s time to replace a hose bib?
 Look for signs of a leak, including dripping water at or near the hose bib itself.
 Leaks occur most often at the end of winter when cold, dry air causes damage or cracks in the supply line.
 Other indicators that it’s time to replace your hose bib include obvious corrosion, rust, or one that simply won’t work.

-At All About Water, we can help you with hose bib repair and replacement in Chandler and throughout the surrounding areas.
+At All About Water, we can help you with hose bib repair and replacement in Phoenix and throughout the surrounding areas.
 We stand behind the quality of our work, offering industry-leading warranties, numerous seals of approval, and complete customer satisfaction.
 Learn more about our guarantee here!

 We understand the concerns of our community and are capable of solving all of you water needs.